Conformal Prediction Intervals with Temporal Dependence: Introduction

 A method to construct valid PIs that can handle both aforementioned notions of validity simultaneously, while preferably also being light-weight and post-hoc, is missing from the literature.
 In this paper, we fill this gap by resorting to the framework of conformal prediction.
 Our contributions are summarized as follows:

-\begin{itemize} \item We first dissect coverage guarantees in the cross-sectional time-series setting to shed light on both cross-sectional and longitudinal validity.
-We show that longitudinal coverage is impossible to achieve in a distribution-free manner. \item Despite the impossibility of distribution-free longitudinal validity, we propose a general and effective procedure (\methodname) to incorporate temporal information in conformal prediction for time-series. \item We theoretically establish the cross-sectional validity of the prediction intervals obtained by our procedure. \item Through extensive experimentation, we show that \methodname is able to maintain cross-sectional validity while improving longitudinal coverage. \end{itemize}
+\begin{itemize} \item We first dissect coverage guarantees in the cross-sectional time series setting to shed light on both cross-sectional and longitudinal validity.
+We show that longitudinal coverage is impossible to achieve in a distribution-free manner. \item Despite the impossibility of distribution-free longitudinal validity, we propose a general and effective procedure (dubbed Conformal Prediction with Temporal Dependence or \methodname for short) to incorporate temporal information in conformal prediction for time series, with a focus to improve longitudinal coverage. \item We theoretically establish the cross-sectional validity of the prediction intervals obtained by our procedure. \item Through extensive experimentation, we show that \methodname is able to maintain cross-sectional validity while improving longitudinal coverage. \end{itemize}